The Language + Writing Support Programme is run by the Union for international students studying at UCL.

 - Peer Tutors are only able to assist non-native English speaking international students.
 Language Centre students are not able to use the service.
 One-to-one appointments are available to all other international students, but are mainly aimed at undergraduates in their first and second year of study.
 Postgraduate research students are encouraged to seek support from their supervisor in the first instance.

-Appointments will become available once the programme is launched in November 2022.
+Appointments will become available once the programme is launched in Term 2 2023.

 Our workshops cover a variety of academic and cultural topics.
 They are run by our Peer Tutors and have a mixture of lecture-style teaching, as well as opportunities to practice the skills being taught with the other students.
 Our workshops are designed so that they will be useful whether you attend every session, or just some.